msavarian/microlib-serilog-sinks-rabbitmq/README.md

         }
 ```

-and in Controllers and any where you want to add log (send logs to rabbitmq)
+And in the Controllers or anywhere that you want to add logs (send logs to rabbitmq)
 ```
 public class HomeController : Controller
     {